Edmund Chen: Literary career

 Chen left the entertainment industry in 2007 and he began writing and illustrating Chinese language children's books.
 Two of his titles Dino Rulez! (欢迎来到我们的世界) and Little Otters To The Rescue (水獭宝宝救爸爸) have been selected by the National Arts Council for its yearly catalogue.

 In 2014, Chen was voted Best Author for New Children's Books in Southeast Asia for his picture book Little Otters To The Rescue.

 Personal life

 Chen is the eldest of three children.
 His younger brother Eric manages an events management company, while his younger sister is the theatre director and entrepreneur Loretta Chen.

 Chen married actress Xiang Yun in 1989 after meeting on the sets of Patrol and they have two children; a daughter Yixin and a son Chen Xi.

+On 14 January 2026, he was charged with one count of driving without reasonable consideration for other road users, resulting in an accident.
+He was sentenced to five days in jail and a five year driving ban.